JiBrok/jibrok.github.io/_docs/jbcf-cloud/overview.md

 ### Pack of calculated custom fields:

+* Number of comments
-* Number of comments in the issue
+  * Number of comments in the issue.
+* Last comment
-* The text of the last comment
+  * The text of the last comment.
+* Commented users
-* List of users who have commented on the issue
+  * List of users(names) who have commented on the issue.
+* User last commented
-* Last comment author
+  * Last comment author(name).
 * Date of last comment
+  * Date of last comment.
+* Is author of last comment assignee
   * Is the last comment in the task from the assignee?
+Values: 'true'/'false'.
+* Is author of last comment reporter
   * Is the last comment in the task from the reporter?
+Values: 'true'/'false'.
+* First comment
-* The text of the first comment
+  * The text of the first comment.
+* First comment Author
+  * First comment author(name).
-* First comment author
+* First comment Date
+  * Date of first comment.
-* Date of first comment
+* Is author of first comment assignee
-* Is the first comment in the task from the assignee?
+  * The first comment in the task from the assignee?
+Values: 'true'/'false'.
+* Is author of first comment reporter
-* Is the first comment in the task from the reporter?
+  * The first comment in the task from the reporter?
+Values: 'true'/'false.
 * Previous status
+  * Previous status name.
-* List of users who was the assignee
+* Previous assignee
+  * Previous assignee(name).
+* Last change status Author
-* User who last updated the issue status
+  * User(name) who last updated the issue status.
+* Number of links
-* Number of links in the issue
+  * Number of links in the issue.
+* Number of subtasks
-* Number of subtasks in the issue
+  * Number of subtasks in the issue.
+* Number of inward links
-* The number of incoming links in the issue
+  * The number of incoming links in the issue.
+* Number of outward links
-* The number of outgoing links in the issue
+  * The number of outgoing links in the issue.
+* Sort by parent ASK
+  * Field for sorting issues by parent issue key.
+Subtasks will be sorted in key ASK order.
+* Sort by parent DESK
-* Fields for sorting issues by parent issue key
+  * Field for sorting issues by parent issue key.
+Subtasks will be sorted in key DESK order.
+* Sort by epic ASK
+  * Field for sorting issues by epic key.
+Issues under epic will be sorted in key ASK order.
+* Sort by epic DESK
-* Fields for sorting issues by epic key
+  * Field for sorting issues by epic key.
+Issues under epic will be sorted in key DESK order.
+* Sort by epic rank
+  * Field for sorting issues by epic rank.
+Issues under epic will be sorted in rank ASK order.
+* User resolver
-* The last User to set the resolution in the issue
+  * The last User(name) to set the resolution in the issue.
+* User last updater
+  * The last User(name) updated the issue.
+* Component leads
-* List of users who are leaders of the components specified in the issue
+  * List of users(names) who are leaders of the components specified in the issue.
+* Who was assignee
-* List of users who were the assignee of the request
+  * List of users(name) who was the assignee.
+* User project lead
-* Project leader
+  * Project leader(name).